-In advanced classes, massage therapists learn about the physiology of pregnant women and recognize the special positions pregnant women require at different stages of their pregnancy and know how to give the body extra cushioning and support.
+During this type of training, massage therapists learn the physiology of pregnant women, how to recognize the special positions they require at different stages of their pregnancy, and how to give the body extra cushioning and support.
 Additionally, licensed prenatal massage therapists learn the pressure points that must be avoided during pregnancy.

 Quality resort spas won't offer prenatal massage unless they have a specialist on staff.
 However, there are independent massage therapists who make a specialty of prenatal and postnatal massage, particularly in large cities, so you should be able to find a specialist nearby.

 A prenatal massage differs from traditional massage in two key areas: positioning and sensitive pressure points.
 Being comfortable and not harming the baby, especially in the third trimester, is critical to achieving results safely from a massage while pregnant.

 Positioning will differ depending on where you are in your pregnancy, but by the second trimester, all expectant mothers should only receive massages while laying on their sides.
 This will ensure that the vena cava, the large vein that carries deoxygenated blood to the heart, won't be under any added stress or pressure.